 Alcohol use disorder can occur when a person drinks alcoholic beverages to the point that they become physically dependent on the substance and put their health and safety at risk.

-Prolonged alcohol abuse may lead to development of Wernicke-Korsakoff syndrome, a condition that can affect areas of the brain involved with memory and cause damage to the nervous system.
+Prolonged alcohol abuse may lead to the development of Wernicke-Korsakoff syndrome, a condition that can affect areas of the brain involved with memory and cause damage to the nervous system.

 What Is Wernicke-Korsakoff Syndrome?